Skip to main content

 • Dropbox

-Step 1: Activate Document Management (Elite Plan)
+Activate Document Management (Elite Plan)

-2. Find and click "Documents"
+2. Find and select Documents.

-3. Click "Activate" to enable the app
+3. Select Activate to enable the app.

-4. Move to the Settings tab
+4. Open the Settings tab.

-5. Choose "Connect your existing document management system"
+5. Choose Connect your existing document management system.

-6. Select your provider (Google Drive, OneDrive, SharePoint, or Dropbox)
+6. Select your provider (Google Drive, OneDrive, SharePoint, or Dropbox).

-7. Grant Uku permission to access your documents
+7. Grant Uku permission to access your documents.

 Configure Folder Structure Settings

-1. Stay in Settings & Apps → Documents → Settings
+1. Stay in Settings & Apps > Documents > Settings.

-2. Choose your folder organization preferences:
+2. Choose your folder organization preferences from the options below.

-• Automatically create Public folder for client files and Private folder for member files
+• Automatically create Public folder for client files and Private folder for member files — generates two separate folders per client: a Public folder accessible to both client and team, and a Private folder for internal team files only.

-• Automatically create Year / Month subfolder under each client for file sorting
+• Automatically create Year / Month subfolder under each client for file sorting — organizes files by year and month subfolders, making it easy to navigate historical files.

-• Automatically create Notes and Templates subfolders under each client for file sorting
+• Automatically create Notes and Templates subfolders under each client for file sorting — adds dedicated Notes and Templates subfolders within each client's folder.

-• Add task files added by Clients (from emails and client portal)
+• Add task files added by Clients (from emails and client portal) — files uploaded by clients through emails or the client portal are organized into the correct client folder.

-Step 2: Upload Documents to Tasks
+Upload Documents to Tasks

 The most common way to add documents is directly within tasks:

-2. Scroll to the "Documents" section
+2. Navigate to the Documents section of the task.

-3. Click "Add attachment" or drag and drop files
+3. Select Add attachment or drag and drop files.

 4. Files upload immediately to: